sharmamimanshi24/LLm-as-a-Judge/README.md

 ## Master Judge LLM

 This project creates a debate between two LLM models.
 Each model is given a fixed opinion about a topic.
 They argue with each other for a few turns.
-At the end, a **third Master LLM Iisacting as a judge and deciding the winner.**
+At the end, a **third Master LLM is acting as a judge and deciding the winner.**

 The goal is to understand how two models stick to their role and give their opinion and show their judgment and critical analysis skills as well.